appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 ### Set `appium:prebuiltWDAPath`

-If `appium:prebuiltWDAPath` is provided with properly signed `WebDriverAgentRunner-Runner.app` test bundle (please check [Real Device Configuration tutorial](real-device-config.md)), XCUITest driver will install the application and launch it every session.
+If `appium:prebuiltWDAPath` is provided with properly signed `WebDriverAgentRunner-Runner.app` test bundle (please check [Real Device Configuration tutorial](real-device-config.md)), XCUITest driver will install the application and launch it every test session.
-The test bundle cannot set the versioning as `CFBundleVersion`, thus the installation occurs every session.
+Test bundles cannot be versioned using `CFBundleVersion` as vanilla applications do.
+That is why it is necessary to (re)install them for every test session.

-The `.app` test bundle is generally generated as below if you built with Xcode.
+Usually you can find the actual WebDriverAgentRunner application bundle at the below location if you use Xcode to build it.

 ```
 ~/Library/Developer/Xcode/DerivedData/WebDriverAgent-<random string>/Build/Products/Debug-iphoneos/WebDriverAgentRunner-Runner.app